-Community foundations are serving the public in numerous countries and number over 850 in the United States alone.
+Community foundations serve the public in numerous countries and number over 860 in the United States alone.
 The community foundation model reached its centenary milestone in 2014.
-The Community Foundation of Central Missouri, with its office in Columbia, Missouri, works to facilitate charitable giving so that more donors (individuals, families, businesses, groups of people, and organizations) might find it easy, attractive, and helpful at many levels to engage in generous giving for the benefit of others.
+The Community Foundation of Central Missouri, with its office in Columbia, Missouri, works to facilitate charitable giving so that more donors (individuals, families, businesses, groups of people, and organizations) might find it easy, attractive, and financially helpful at many levels to engage in generous giving for the benefit of others.

 The Community Foundation of Central Missouri is the result of action by the Columbia City Council 2008-2010 and beyond.
 CFCM was organized in June 2010 and publicly announced in November 2010.
-The Council, engaging local volunteers, completed a visioning process, and one of the goals was to establish a local community foundation as a means to secure more funding for the nonprofit community, including City of Columbia programs and services.
-CFCM is now in its ninth year of service.
+The Council, with engagement of local volunteers, completed a visioning process, and one of the resultant goals was to establish a local community foundation as a means to secure more funding for the nonprofit community, including City of Columbia programs and services.
+CFCM is now in its tenth year of service.

 That latter goal of securing more funding is being met very well.
-In just 2018 alone, almost \$1,900,000 was granted or gifted out for nonprofit services through the Community Foundation of Central Missouri.
-These dollars are needed because of increased demands-fiscal and service-on municipalities, existing nonprofit organizations, and programs.
+In 2019 alone, over \$2,500,000 was granted or gifted out for nonprofit services through the Community Foundation of Central Missouri.
+These dollars are needed because of increased demands-

+fiscal and service--on municipalities, existing nonprofit organizations, and programs.
 Needs increase as population increases, revenue declines, costs go up, and community dreams grow.
 Money is needed to turn dreams into realities.
-Financial need is considered financial opportunity when considering effective and helpful nonprofit programs, projects, or services.
+Financial need is considered financial opportunity when pursuing effective and helpful nonprofit programs, projects, or services.